 The mPOP can only be controlled by our ‘Treatwell Connect (for salons)’ app.
 If you try to control the mPOP via a browser app such Chrome then this is the problem.

 In order to control the mPOP it’s mandatory to use the latest version of the ‘Treatwell Connect (for salons)’ app.
-If it is not installed on your iPad open the ‘App Store’, search for Treatwell and download our ‘Treatwell Connect (for salons)’ app.
+If it is not installed on your tablet open the ‘App Store’ (iPad) or the ‘Play Store’ (Android tablet), search for Treatwell and download our ‘Treatwell Connect (for salons)’ app.

-Condition 6: Your iPad has an active and constant internet connection.
+Condition 6: Your tablet has an active and constant internet connection.

 If browsing does not work at all or only in part, contact your internet service provider.
-If you use an iPad Cellular you can also add a sim card and use mobile data instead.
+If you use an iPad Cellular or an Android tablet with SIM card slot you can also add a sim card and use mobile data instead.

-Next grab another mobile device, preferably an iOS device (iPad or iPhone with at least iOS version 9 installed) or an Android device (tablet or smartphone with at least Android version 5 installed).
+Next grab another mobile device, an iOS device (iPad or iPhone with at least iOS version 9 installed) or an Android device (tablet or smartphone with at least Android version 5 installed).
 Then turn off the mPOP, wait some seconds, and turn it off again.
 Now pair the other mobile device (via its Bluetooth settings) with the mPOP.
-Afterwards open ‘App Store’ or ‘Play store (dependent on your device), install our ‘Treatwell Connect (for salons)’ app and then login with your credentials.
+Afterwards open ‘App Store’ or ‘Play store’ (dependent on your device), install our ‘Treatwell Connect (for salons)’ app and then login with your credentials.
 Now try to print a receipt and to open the cash drawer.
 If it works, then it’s very likely that your iPad is flawed.
-If it does not work, then give us a call and have your iPad model name, your iOS version and your Connect iOS app version at hand.
-Also, we require a proper description of the error you are experiencing (the can be an error message) to help you.
+If it does not work, then give us a call and have your iPad model name, your iOS version and your Connect iOS app version respectively your Android tablet model name, its Android version and the Connect Android app version at hand.
+Also, we require a proper description of the error you are experiencing (there can be an error message) to help you.
 Furthermore, if the mPOP has been working properly and for some reasons stopped doing so, it’s also important for us to know if something has changed on-site recently.